 Home / About us / Introduction

-Math Kangaroo (also known as International Mathematical Kangaroo, or Kangourou sans frontiÃ¨res in French) is an international mathematical competition where over 92 countries are represented.
+Mathematical Kangaroo (also known as International Mathematical Kangaroo, or Kangourou sans frontieres in French) is an international mathematical competition held across 92 countries in the world.
 There are twelve levels of participation, ranging from grade 1 to grade 12.
-The key competence tested by Mathematical Kangaroo is the logical combination, not just pure knowledge of mathematical formulas but also of the applications.
+The key competence tested by Mathematical Kangaroo is not just pure knowledge of formulas, but the logical combination of concepts.

-The competition has spread around the world.
-Pupils from Sweden first took part in 1999.
-By 2011, 860,000 pupils from 9,000 schools took part in Germany, having grown rapidly from 549,000 in 2007.
+The competition has now spread around the world Students from Sweden first took part in 1999.
+By 2011, 860,000 students from 9,000 schools took part in Germany, having grown rapidly from 549,000 in 2007.
 In 2014, the competition was hosted in Latin America.
-In 2017, the Bulgarian association held a week-long Kangaroo summer camp In Canada, math contest clubs for elementary school children teach ``questions typical of the Math Kangaroo contest``, starting with those with a visual component and helping to develop logic and spatial reasoning.
+In 2017, the Bulgarian association held a week-long Kangaroo summer camp In Canada, math contest clubs for elementary school children teach “questions typical of the Math Kangaroo contest”, starting with those with a visual component and helping to develop logic and spatial reasoning.
 Students in Pakistan took part for the first time in 2005, the numbers increasing each year since.
-In 2009, the Pittsburgh Post-Gazettenoted that the competition was very popular in Europe and was ``finding its way into the United States``.
+In 2009, the Pittsburgh Post-Gazette noted that the competition was very popular in Europe and was “finding its way into the United States”.
 Denmark first participated in 2015.
-India is going to organize Mathematical Kangaroo from 2019 under the banner of International Olympiad Academy.
+India participated for the first time in 2019 under the banner of International Olympiad Academy.

 Copyright - All Rights reserved @Math Kangaroo.
-Powered by ITPL.